JOHN R. KROGER

 “Bench Brawl,” Salon.com, October 31, 2005.

 “Oregon’s Gang Problem: Call in the Feds,” Oregonian, September 2, 2005.

 Married to Michele L. Toppe, Dean of Student Life, Portland State University.
-One son, Isaiah, born 1999, attends a Portland Public Schools Japanese Immersion Program.
+One son, Isaiah, born in 1999, attends a high school in Portland.